Twinkle337/PPSreport/report.md

 --------------

 Experiment No.24:
-Write a code to print Program to find FizzBuzz od a Integer.
+Write a code to print Program to find FizzBuzz odd a Integer.

 ```C
 #include<stdio.h>